thomasneirynck/kibana/README.md

 1. Just keep re-running the command until it passes.
 Eventually the downloads will work, and since they are cached, it won't ever be an issue again.
 1. Download them by hand [from Bitbucket](https://bitbucket.org/ariya/phantomjs/downloads) and copy them into the `.phantom` path.
 We're currently using 1.9.8, and you'll need the Window, Mac, and both Linux builds.

+### Running Elasticsearch with X-Pack

+Assuming you have the `elasticsearch` project checked out in a sibling directory to `x-plugins`, and both are up to date, and you have
+`gradle` installed (see below if not), you can simply run `gradle run` from the root of `x-plugins`.
+Alternatively, you can [manually build
+Elasticsearch with X-Pack](#elasticsearch-and-x-pack-from-source).

 ### Elasticsearch and X-Pack from source

 For developing and testing the plugins, you must run an instance of Elasticsearch with the X-Pack plugin installed.